pyside/packaging/setuptools/README.txt

 - 925 Segfault when passing a QScriptValue as QObject or when using .toVariant() on a QScriptValue
 - 905 QtGui.QHBoxLayout.setMargin function call is created by pyside-uic, but this is not available in the pyside bindings
 - 904 Repeatedly opening a QDialog with Qt.WA_DeleteOnClose set crashes PySide
-- 899 Segfault with ‘QVariantList’ Property.
+- 899 Segfault with 'QVariantList' Property.
 - 893 Shiboken leak reference in the parent control
 - 878 Shiboken may generate incompatible modules if a new class is added.
 - 938 QTemporaryFile JPEG problem